 - You must meet state deadlines for reporting your injury and filing for workers' comp.

-Injuries Covered By Workers’ Compensation
+Injuries Covered By Worker's Compensation

-Generally, workers’ compensation covers physical injuries that occur during employment.
+Generally, Worker's Compensation covers physical injuries that occur during employment.
 Common examples of job-related injuries are falls, cuts and scrapes, repetitive stress injuries, burns, and even strokes or heart attacks.
+A mental illness can qualify you for compensation if it is work-related, such as depression or anxiety stemming from a physical injury.
+Some other types of injuries that workers' comp may cover are:- Carpal tunnel syndrome

 - Repetitive motion injuries